Dr. Malitta Engstrom

 Multigenerational social work practice with families

-Malitta Engstrom is an Associate Professor in the School of Social Policy & Practice.
-With the aims of advancing understanding and services, her research focuses on substance use and intersections with criminal justice involvement, victimization, HIV, and mental health, particularly in relation to women across the life course and families; informing, developing, and testing interventions to address these intersecting concerns; and enhancing the value of scientific findings for use in practice.
-Dr. Engstrom’s research has been funded by the National Institute on Drug Abuse, the John A. Hartford Foundation, the Penn Center for AIDS Research, and other sources.
-Her research on childhood sexual abuse and HIV risk behaviors among women in methadone treatment was recognized by the Society for Social Work and Research in 2017 (Engstrom, Winham, & Gilbert, 2016, SSWR Excellence in Research Honorable Mention).
+Malitta Engstrom is the Faculty Director of the MSW Program and an Associate Professor in the School of Social Policy & Practice at the University of Pennsylvania.
+She holds a secondary appointment in the Department of Psychiatry at the Perelman School of Medicine.
+Her research focuses on substance use and intersections with criminal legal system involvement, victimization, HIV, and mental health, particularly in relation to women across the life course and families; informing, developing, and testing interventions to address these intersecting concerns; and enhancing the value of scientific findings for use in practice.
+Dr. Engstrom’s research has been funded by the National Institute on Drug Abuse, the Substance Abuse and Mental Health Services Administration, the John A. Hartford Foundation, the Penn Center for AIDS Research, and other sources.
+Across her career, she has been recognized with research, career development, and teaching honors, including by the Society for Social Work and Research, the Hartford Geriatric Social Work Faculty Scholars Program, the NIH Clinical Research Loan Repayment Program, Excellence in Teaching awards at Penn, and an invited Distinguished Fellow appointment at the Paul Baerwald School of Social Work and Social Welfare at The Hebrew University of Jerusalem.

-Dr. Engstrom has taught social work practice courses for over 15 years, including courses that focus on foundation practice, substance use practice, and practice with families experiencing physical and mental health concerns.
-She received the Excellence in Teaching Award for Standing Faculty in the School of Social Policy & Practice in 2014 and 2015.
-Dr. Engstrom has mentored many doctoral students who have conducted innovative research related to substance use, criminal justice system involvement, trauma, mental health, and HIV.
-Her teaching and scholarship are informed by numerous years of practice experience with individuals, couples, families, and groups and by her experience as a clinical supervisor and field instructor.
+Dr. Engstrom began teaching social work practice courses over 20 years ago and has taught courses that focus on foundation and advanced clinical practice, substance use practice, and practice with families experiencing physical and mental health concerns.
+Dr. Engstrom has mentored many doctoral students who have conducted innovative research related to substance use, criminal legal system involvement, trauma, mental health, and HIV.
+Her teaching and scholarship are informed by numerous years of practice experience with individuals, families, and groups and by her experience as a clinical supervisor and field instructor.

 Before joining the SP2 faculty, Dr. Engstrom held appointments at the University of Chicago and Columbia University.
 She received her PhD in social work with distinction from the Columbia University Graduate School of Arts and Sciences, where, as a National Institute of Mental Health National Research Service Awardee, she focused on mental health services research.
 Dr. Engstrom also holds a master’s degree in social work from the Columbia University School of Social Work and is a Licensed Clinical Social Worker.
 She received her undergraduate degree from Brown University with an AB in educational studies (with honors) and in women’s studies.